 Here's what you'll need to get whip up one or a few dozen of these fun little Santa hat ornaments:

-After you've gathered all the supplies listed above, print out at actual size the pattern piece from my Craftsy pattern shop (affiliate link).
+After you've gathered all the supplies listed above, print out the pattern piece from my Craftsy pattern shop (affiliate link).

 Next, lay out your fabric and batting so it looks like the picture below.

 Then place your pattern piece on top, pin in place, and cut out the two pieces of fabric and batting all in one step.
 You can cut out multiple sets without much waste by flipping the pattern over and lining up the edge with the previously cut out piece.

 Once you get your pieces all cut out, pin them together.

 Now you are ready to stitch the pieces together.
 You may use a walking foot if you have one to help prevent the fabric from creeping, but it's not necessary.
 I didn't bother using mine because I'll cut off any irregularities when I pink the edges for the final ornament.